mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ### Azure SQL Services
 - Azure SQL is a collective term for a family of MSFT SQL based dbms
 - SQL Server on VM & Managed Instance have same availability
+- for Azure SQL Database - you can re-use your existing enterprise license for SQL server

 - **SQL Server on Azure VMs**: IaaS solution that virtualizes hardware as a VM running in Azure with installation of SQL server
     - you pick the SQL Server edition (Enterprise, Standard, Web... free license on a particular OS)